 Depending on the complexity, mastering projects' turnaround time is generally less than 72 hrs for singles and 3 to 7 days for EP/Albums after project confirmation.

-If you are working to a deadline and need a faster turnaround time, please let me know when booking your project.
+If you are working to a deadline and need a faster turnaround time, please let us know when booking your project.

 Mastering revisions based on client feedback are free of charge.
 We can work together as necessary to make sure we get the sound you’re looking for.